mia-platform/documentation/docs/console/design-your-projects/sidecars.md

 From here you can find an overview of all the containers configured for the microservice (both main and sidecar containers) and configure the specific sidecar container configuration for your needs.

 ![Service containers](img/service-containers.png)

-### Upload a sidecar to the Marketplace

-To better understand the steps to execute in order to publish your sidecar definition on the Marketplace, follow the how to [add sidecar to Marketplace](/marketplace/add_to_marketplace/add_item_by_type/add_sidecar.md) guide.